-3. or physiological conditions.
-Development/optimization of SEDDS may require development of ternary phase physiological condition.
-Psedo ternary diagram are require optimizing the liquids & semisolid for rmulations can be prepared as capsule dosage forms & solid 4.
-The concentration of oil in S EDDS is 40-80%.
-SMEDDS is less than 20 % as compared to the concentration of oil in SEDDS
+3. SEDDSs are not thermodynamically stable in water or physiological conditions.
+Development/optimization of SEDDS may require development of ternary phase SMEDDS are not thermo- dynamically stable in water or physiological condition.
+Psedo ternary diagram are require optimizing the SMEDDS. diagram.
+SEDDS & SMEDDS fo liquids & semisolid for Forms for tabletting. rmulations can be prepared as capsule dosage forms & solid 4.
+The concentration of oil in SI EDDS is 40-80%.
+SMEDDS is less than 20 % as compared to the